Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Grid-Sensor.md

 ### Example of Grid Observations
 A Grid Observation is best described using an example and a side by side comparison with the Raycasts and the Camera.

-Lets imagine a scenario where an agent is faced with 2 enemies and there are 2 "equipable" weapons somewhat behind the agent.
-Lets also keep in mind some important properties of the enemies and weapons that would be useful for the agent to know.
-For simplicity, lets assume enemies represent their health as a percentage (0-100%).
-Lets also assume that enemies and weapons are the only 2 kind of objects that the agent would see in the entire game.
+Let's imagine a scenario where an agent is faced with 2 enemies and there are 2 "equipable" weapons somewhat behind the agent.
+Some important properties of the enemies and weapons would be useful for the agent to know.
+For simplicity, let's assume enemies represent their health as a percentage (0-100%).
+Also assume that enemies and weapons are the only two kinds of objects that the agent would see in the entire game.

 <img src="images/gridsensor-example.png" align="middle" width="3000"/>

 #### Raycasts
-If a raycast hits an object, not only could we get the distance (normalized by the maximum raycast distance) we would be able to extract its type (enemy vs weapon) and if its an enemy then we could get its health (e.g., .6).
+If a raycast hits an object, not only could we get the distance (normalized by the maximum raycast distance) we would be able to extract its type (enemy vs weapon) and any attribute associate with it (e.g. an enemy's health).

 There are many ways in which one could encode this information but one reasonable encoding is this:
 ```